06chaynes/okta-jwt-verifier/README.md

 ## Features

 The following features are available.
-By default `client-surf` is enabled.
+By default `client-reqwest` is enabled.

-- `client-surf` feature that enables the `surf` client for remote requests.
+- `client-reqwest` feature that enables the `reqwest` client for remote requests.
 This is enabled by default.
-- `cache-surf` feature that enables cache on disk to store keys when using the `surf` client (respects cache-control).
+- `cache-reqwest` feature that enables cache on disk to store keys when using the `reqwest` client (respects cache-control).
 This is disabled by default.
-- `client-reqwest` feature that enables the `reqwest` client for remote requests.
+- `client-surf` feature that enables the `surf` client for remote requests.
 This is disabled by default.
-- `cache-reqwest` feature that enables cache on disk to store keys when using the `reqwest` client (respects cache-control).
+- `cache-surf` feature that enables cache on disk to store keys when using the `surf` client (respects cache-control).
 This is disabled by default.

 ## Documentation